5 releases (3 stable)

 Chaining API Returns

-Many of the data types exposed in this library can be navigated to through other resources, for instance a task request object holds links to the site object the task was scheduled at.
+Many of the data types exposed in this library can be navigated to through other resources.
+For instance, a task request object holds links to the site object the task was scheduled at.

-Rather than making a call to fetch the request, then parse the site ID, then request the site from the ID, you can instead fetch the site directly from the return of the request call:
+Rather than making a call to fetch the request, then parse the site ID, then request the site from the ID, you can instead fetch the site directly from the return of the task request call:

 use freedom_api::prelude::*;